 Richard and Kelley acted for the Plaintiff who was a nurse.
 The plaintiff was rear-ended by a cement truck and suffered soft tissue injuries that affected her ability to function in her job as an emergency room nurse.
 The trial Judge accepted that the plaintiff’s injuries affected her ability to earn income and awarded her $450,000 for her diminished ability to earn income as a result of the accident.
 The Judge also awarded $160,000 for her future care costs and $100,000 for her pain and suffering.

-Richard and Simon acted for the plaintiff, a massage therapist who suffered chronic pain and headaches following 2011 motor vehicle accident.
+Richard acted for the plaintiff, a massage therapist who suffered chronic pain and headaches following 2011 motor vehicle accident.
 The plaintiff was limited in her ability to work due to her injuries.
 The trial judge accepted that the use of female labour market contingencies is discriminatory and male labour market statistics were applied (see paragraph 96).

 The court awarded $667,660 to compensate the plaintiff for her losses.

-Kelley and Nick acted for the plaintiff, who was an 18 year-old university student at the time of her accident in 2012.
+Kelley acted for the plaintiff, who was an 18 year-old university student at the time of her accident in 2012.
 Her case was complicated by an accident two months prior to the accident in question in the case.
 ICBC argued that her damages should be reduced to account for the 2011 accident, but the judge found that her 2011 injuries had, for the most part, resolved and her ongoing complaints were due to the 2012 accident.
 Ms. Downey had been an excellent student in high school and was hoping to become a teacher or a counsellor.
 After the 2012 accident, Ms. Downey left university because of her symptoms and instead enrolled in a 6 month laboratory technician program.
 She completed this and worked as a lab tech for three years, but she was calling in sick and missing work because of her injuries.
 She had to stop working entirely before the trial because of her neck and shoulder pain, numbness and tingling in her left arm and hand, and headaches.
 Ms. Downey’s relationship also ended because of her injuries and their effect on her mood.

 The court awarded $703,321 to compensate the plaintiff for her losses